Eyal1040/Walt/README.md

 # Walt
-Walt micro service using java spring ,
+Walt micro service using java spring.
+Please import the project as Maven project.